GRI 401 Employment

 ---|

-Every day, approximately 130,000 people in about 50 countries work to ensure Bertelsmann’s success, growth and continuous development.
-That is the reason why, for generations, the company has made responsibility toward its employees a priority.
-Bertelsmann wants to create a working environment of participation and partnership for all employees.
+Every day, 145,000 employees in about 50 countries work to ensure Bertelsmann’s business success, growth, and continuous development.
+This is the reason why, for generations, the company has made responsibility toward its employees a priority.
+Bertelsmann strives to create a working environment that is based on participation and partnership for all employees.

-To be an attractive employer for a diverse workforce, retain employees long-term, and remain competitive, Bertelsmann promotes the development of its employees, and creates the prerequisites for enabling Creativity & Entrepreneurship in a fair and healthy workplace setting.
+To be an attractive employer for a diverse workforce, retain employees long-term, and remain competitive, Bertelsmann promotes the development of its employees, and creates the prerequisites for enabling both fair working conditions and a safe and healthy working environment.
 In particular, these include freedom, trust, and respect.
-Bertelsmann aspires to this all over the world, honoring widely varying social, economic, regulatory and cultural conditions in the process.
+Bertelsmann aspires to this all over the world, honoring widely varying social, economic, regulatory, and cultural conditions in the process.

 In addition, employees of all generations increasingly attach particular importance to meaning in the work they perform for their employer.
-To attract the best talent, employers are expected to have and convey a greater “sense of purpose.”
-Only if employees are able to identify with their company, its values and strategic goals, they are able to actively implement and ensure that these goals are achieved.
+To attract future employees, employers are expected to have and convey a greater sense of purpose.
+Only if employees are able to identify with their company, its values, and strategic objectives, they are able to actively implement and ensure that these objectives are achieved.
 This applies particularly in times of change.

 Bertelsmann strives to offer its employees fair framework conditions for their work.
-In addition to the protection of human and personal rights, partnership and trustworthy cooperation with employees and their representatives, workplace safety, fair distribution of benefits, flexible working arrangements, and fair treatment of freelancers and external service providers are crucial aspects of fair working conditions at Bertelsmann.
+In addition to the protection of human and personal rights, partnership and trustworthy cooperation with employees and their representatives, workplace safety, fair distribution of benefits, flexible working arrangements, and fair treatment of freelancers and external service providers are among the key aspects of ensuring fair working conditions.

-The Chief Human Resources Officer (CHRO) is responsible for dealing with employee matters across the whole Group.
-As Head of the Corporate HR department, which supports the coordination of tasks and development of relevant HR policy, the CHRO cooperates closely with the HR directors of the divisions.
-The main focus of his work throughout the Group includes setting the strategic HR agenda, aligning management development with the Group’s strategic priorities, talent management, Bertelsmann University, ensuring the standardization and IT support for important HR processes, further developing the corporate culture and implementing corporate responsibility in the Group.
+The Chief Human Resources Officer (CHRO) is responsible for employee matters across the Group.
+The CHRO heads the corporate HR department, which supports the coordination of tasks and development of relevant HR policy and cooperates closely with the HR directors of the corporate divisions.
+The main focus of his work includes setting the strategic HR agenda, aligning management and talent development with the Group’s strategic growth priorities, the re- and upskilling and learning activities at Bertelsmann University, ensuring the standardization and IT support for HR processes, and further developing Corporate Responsibility (CR) and the corporate culture.

 Another important aspect of Bertelsmann’s HR work is the exchange of information in committees:

-- The HR Committee determines the basic aspects of HR work in the interest of the entire Group.
-Its members include the CHRO, the heads of HR of the divisions, and senior executives from the Group’s Corporate HR department.
+- The HR Committee determines the basic aspects of HR work in the interest of the whole Group.
+Its members are the heads of HR at the corporate divisions, who report to the CHRO and senior executives from the Group’s corporate HR department.

-- HR Country Coordination Meetings are designed for cross-divisional coordination within a region and ensure the implementation of HR initiatives across the Group.
-Its members include the heads of HR of the Group’s largest companies or those with the largest number of employees in a specified country.
+- HR Country Coordination Meetings are designed for cross-divisional coordination within a region and ensure the implementation of Group-wide HR initiatives.
+Its members include the heads of HR of the Group’s largest companies or those with the largest number of employees in the country concerned.

 Responsibility for ensuring fair working conditions is decentralized, meaning it lies with the management of the local businesses.
 Bertelsmann provides Group-wide framework conditions that enable local businesses to fulfill this responsibility.
-Collective regulations (e.g., Group company agreements) and Executive Board Guidelines on certain topics, like those on remuneration and the use of external employees, are also relevant in this regard.
-In addition, various formats such as the Bertelsmann Group Dialog Conference, and a working group, deal with topics such as a culture of partnership and fair working conditions.
+Collective regulations (e.g., Group company agreements) and Executive Board Guidelines on certain topics, such as remuneration and the use of external employees, are also relevant in this regard.
+In addition, various formats e.g., the Bertelsmann Group Dialog Conference in Germany and an international, cross-divisional working group deal with topics such as a culture of partnership and fair working conditions.
 As the key contact person for the various bodies representing employee interests, Bertelsmann’s CHRO accompanies or presides over these formats.

 Participation in decision-making processes and the granting of the greatest possible freedom contribute to employee loyalty and satisfaction.
 To support a healthy work-life balance, this also includes offering employees flexible arrangements about where and when they work.
-Working-time models that focus on results rather than physical presence, as well as trust-based working hours, are widespread.
-Especially in times of a pandemic such as the one that dominated all areas of life in 2020, this basic idea has enabled and favored the extensive shift to working from home and mobile office solutions.
-For many businesses, this also confirmed that they should increase their focus on flexible forms of work in the future.
+Working-time models that focus on results rather than physical presence have become widespread, partly also because of the coronavirus crisis.
+In 2021, Bertelsmann developed and communicated a Group-wide basic approach to New Work and set up a cross-divisional exchange format.

 The flexibility requirements of a rapidly changing world of work also mean that knowledge and expertise need to be sourced from outside the company to ensure satisfied customers during peak phases.
 The company relies on staffing agencies and employs external personnel in addition to permanent employees where the specifics of the tasks allow and require this.
-Bertelsmann defines external personnel as self-employed persons, service providers and consultants, or as agency staff who work for a Group company.
+Bertelsmann defines external personnel as persons who work for the company as self-employed, for service providers, consultancies, or as temporary agency staff for a Group company.
 The employment of external personnel must be in accordance with the company’s values.
 The Executive Board Guideline on the Engagement of External Personnel requires standard processes to ensure compliance with legal requirements.
-This is supplemented by the Supplier Code of Conduct, which also obliges service providers (see GRI 102-16 ).
+This is supplemented by the Supplier Code of Conduct, which is also binding for service providers (see GRI 102-16 ).

 UN Global Compact principle: III |